 (USA Features) Michigan Democratic Rep. Debbie Dingell blasted the Tuesday evening debate performance of her party’s seven 2020 presidential contenders ahead of a critical South Carolina primary, saying they only came to tear each other down.

-Dingell, who was elected to the seat long occupied by her late husband, John Dingell, compared the event to a “circular firing squad” that did all candidates damage, Fox News reported Wednesday.
+Dingell, who was elected to the seat long occupied by her late husband, John Dingell, compared the event to a “circular firing squad” that did all candidates damage, Fox News Wednesday.